apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 : Boolean value.
 Defaults to `false`
 : If enabled then Lucene logging would be integrated with Slf4j

+### Tika Config (1.0.12)

+Oak Lucene uses [Apache Tika][tika] to extract the text from binary content

+    + tika
+        - maxExtractLength (long) = -10
+        + config.xml  (nt:file)
+          + jcr:content
+            - jcr:data = //config xml binary content

+Oak uses a [default config][default-config].
+To use a custom config specify the config file via `tika/config.xml` node in index config.

+[maxExtractLength][OAK-2470]
+: Limits the number of characters that are extracted by the Tika parse.
+A negative value indicates a multiple of `maxFieldLength` and a positive value is used as is
+    * maxExtractLength = -10, maxFieldLength = 10000 -> Actual value = 100000
+    * maxExtractLength = 1000 -> Actual value = 1000

 <a name="non-root-index"></a>
 ### Non Root Index Definitions